Gajapati Empire

-The Gajapati kings patronized Vaishnavism and were ardent devotees of Lord Vishnu.
-They also build many temples dedicated to Lord Vishnu.
+The Gajapati kings patronized Vaishnavite Hinduism and were ardent devotees of the God Vishnu.
+They also commissioned many temples dedicated to the God Vishnu.
+They established the Jagannath cult over kalinga.

 Etymology

 In Odia, "Gaja" means elephant and "Pati" means master or husband.
-As such, Gajapati etymologically means a king with an army of elephants.
+As such, Gajapati etymologically means a king with an army of elephants or master of elephants.
+Gajapati was one of the four titles adopted by kings who ruled in pre-colonial era India, the others being Narapati (e.g. Vijayanagara emperors), Aswapati (e.g. the Bahmani sultans), and Chhatrapati.